-I created Blue Harbinger to help you identify exceptional investment opportunities.
+I created Blue Harbinger to help you fight back against Wall Street’s hidden fees and conflicts of interest by managing some or all of your own investments, and by doing it well.
 You can read more about me and what I offer, below…

 Prior to Blue Harbinger, I managed multi-billion dollar institutional investment portfolios for a private pension fund and for a large bank in Chicago.
 I hold a BS in Finance from the University of Illinois at Urbana-Champaign, and an MBA from the University of Chicago, Booth School of Business.
 Throughout my career, I have been laser focused on building top quality investment portfolios, as well as fighting back against Wall Street’s hidden fees and conflicts of interest.

 A membership to Blue Harbinger Research is designed to help you manage your own investments.
 Members have access to investment idea reports, the individual holdings within our proprietary investment portfolios, and market outlook reports and updates.
 You can learn more about a Blue Harbinger research membership here: